AlreadyBored/nodejs-assignments/assignments/containerization-database-orm/score.md

 - **-20** In case specific image is not used (it is required to use images like `postgres` and `node`, but not `ubuntu` with installation of `node` or `postgres`)
 - **-20** Postgres container is not configured as dependency for application container
+- **-10** for each failing test with `npm run test` (this forfeit applied once if coincides with same forfeit in different assignments in case there are multiple assignments in task)
 - **-20** `docker-compose.yml` contains hardcoded variables
 - **-30% of total task score** Commits after deadline, except commits that affect only Readme.md, .gitignore, etc.
 - **-20** Missing PR